Dilden/dotfiles/README.md

 It's like, the same as every other dotfiles repo but mine I guess?

 ## TODO
+* statusline only shows if >1 window is open
 * python3 + neovim support
 * install https://github.com/Valloric/YouCompleteMe for autocomplete
 * automate sourcing .bash_aliases